intrinio/intrinio-realtime-node-sdk/README.md

 ---------

 `onError(callback)` - Invokes the given callback when a fatal error is encountered.
-If no callback has been registered, the error will be thrown.
+If no callback has been registered and no `error` event listener has been registered, the error will be thrown.
 * **Parameter** `callback` - The callback to invoke.
 The error will be passed as an argument to the callback.

 ---------